SSDI-TEAM6/OnPointForecast/Readme.md

 After this, we will ingest this data into GCP for querying and EDA.
 An alternative to ARIMA would be using Google Cloud Auto ML to train, predict, deploy and serve the model using their REST API.

 ## RESEARCH QUESTION
-Why do weather forecasts go wrong?
-We try to gain a logistical insight into how forecasting organizations undergo billions of dollars in loss every year.
+What patterns can we observe in weather forecast errors which we can analyze and debug?
+Optimizing these predictions by avoiding such errors in data can possibly save weather forecast companies billions of dollars in revenue.

 ## REPORT